 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Endress+Hauser AG reported total greenhouse gas emissions of approximately 1,211,698,000 kg CO2e, with emissions distributed across all three scopes: 15,909,000 kg CO2e (Scope 1), 13,749,000 kg CO2e (Scope 2), and 1,211,698,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for an 80% reduction in absolute Scope 1 and 2 emissions by 2034, compared to a 2023 baseline.
-Additionally, it targets a 35% reduction in Scope 3 emissions over the same period.
-Endress+Hauser AG is committed to achieving net-zero emissions across its entire value chain by 2050.
-This long-term goal includes a further reduction of 90% in total emissions (Scopes 1, 2, and 3) by 2050, also based on the 2023 figures.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the electrical equipment and machinery sector.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+In 2024, Endress+Hauser AG reported total greenhouse gas emissions of approximately 1,210,698,000 kg CO2e, with emissions distributed across all three scopes.
+Specifically, Scope 1 emissions were about 15,909,000 kg CO2e, Scope 2 emissions totalled approximately 13,749,000 kg CO2e, and Scope 3 emissions reached around 1,211,698,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for an 80% reduction in absolute Scope 1 and 2 emissions by 2034, using 2023 as the baseline year.
+Additionally, Endress+Hauser has committed to a 35% reduction in Scope 3 emissions over the same timeframe.
+Looking further ahead, the company has pledged to achieve net-zero emissions across its entire value chain by 2050, with a long-term target of reducing total emissions (Scopes 1, 2, and 3) by 90% from the 2023 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices and climate responsibility.

 Access structured emissions data, company-specific emission factors, and source documents